BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 8) Be Your Own Voice

 Another important point to remember is never to imitate another singer’s style of singing.
 Many audiences have been known to say when they hear imitation singers, “If he is going to imitate a famous singer, why listen to him.
 Might as well listen to the original” To be very frank many famous singers with scratchy voices have become successful purely because they stuck to their individuality and were not ashamed of their voices or style.
+And if you are thinking to make your career in baritone voice then you will have to practice more.
 Whosever’s song you choose to sing, stick to your natural voice and style.
 People will like you and respect you better for that.

 9) Breathing Correctly When Singing

 Do breathing exercises for ten minutes every day, practice on touching your high notes and low notes properly without wavering or losing pitch, understand your range and select songs, especially in the initial stages of learning and sing every day.

 10) Choose a Suitable Singing Style for Your Voice